Active Living (PE) 11

 French 5-7

-This French course for grades 5-8 will be using the exciting AIM program developed by Wendy Maxwell.
+This French course is for Grade 5-7 students.
+It will incorporate the exciting AIM methodology developed by Wendy Maxwell and will focus on building vocabulary and learning useful phrases.
 Students are expected to actively participate in a variety of individual, small group, and whole class activities including subject-related worksheets.
-Using AIM will create an environment where the students will: feel comfortable to express themselves in the target language from the first lesson; learn vocabulary through visual, auditory and kinesthetic tools; participate in all activities in the target language based on literature and drama; learn to think and write creatively, while practicing oral communication; and be part of a “learning community” that emphasizes cooperative learning.
+Using AIM will create an environment where the students will: feel comfortable to express themselves in the target language from the first lesson; learn vocabulary through visual, auditory and kinesthetic tools; participate in all activities in the target language; learn to think and write creatively, while practicing oral communication; and be part of a community that emphasizes cooperative learning.

 Major Units & Topics